Success stories: Substack crowdfunding case study

 For Substack, the equity crowdfunding campaign was a continuation of a funding path, which compared to venture capital deals was very small in size, yet all the more relevant as a result of the involvement of private investors.
 Indeed, the company's founders emphasized that the real added value of the equity crowdfunding campaign-which they called Community Round-is the access to feedback from writers and readers of the platform, which is valuable and meaningful for the future of the service.

-Turbo Crowd has made it a point to involve the customers or potential customers of companies a mainstay of its crowdfunding marketing consultancy, and case studies like this one demonstrate its value.
+Turbo Crowd has made engagement with companies' customers or potential customers a cornerstone of its crowdfunding marketing consultancy, and case studies like this one demonstrate its value. customers or potential customers of companies a mainstay of its crowdfunding marketing consultancy, and case studies like this one demonstrate its value.

 Do you need support in preparing a successful crowdfunding campaign and seeking potential investors for your project?